espinr/activioty/docs/checkpoints/rfid-reader-python/rfid-python.md

 # *Checkpoint*: UHF RFID Reader + Python

+This Checkpoint is based on a **IND903 UHF RFID Reader**, connected to a **Raspberry Pi** (or a **Intel Up Squared**).
+The reader control and the checkpoint will be coded in Python.
+The MQTT Client is implemented using the Paho Python module.

-Each competitor taking part in a competition is identified by two unique IDs:
+It is important to understand that each competitor taking part in a competition is identified by two unique IDs:
 1. the bib number: alphanumeric string that follows the organizers standards (it could be an alias, surname or bib number).
 In this case, an unsigned integer; and
 2. an EPC (Electronic Product Code) corresponding to the RFID tag attached to their bib number.
 This tag follows the EPC C1G2 (Class 1 Generation 2) standard.

 ## IND903 UHF RFID Reader